On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Model Construction

 In-plane spares directly respond to failures of operational satellites, which follow a Poisson process with rate parameter $\frate{\sat}$.
 The failure rate within a constellation's operational plane is defined as

 where $N_{\sat}$ is the number of satellites per plane, and $N_t$ is the number of discretized time units per year \cite{jakob2019optimal}.

 In-plane spares are replenished by parking spares and OOS.
-Figure \ref{fig: example flows} provides a closer view of the closed-loop system shown in Fig. \ref{fig: supply chain overview}, illustrating the flows of spare and failed satellites for the case of $\nbr{\oos} = 2$.
-Since our model represents the mean behavior over an infinite time horizon, we define $\gamma_0$ as the fraction of newly arrived in-plane spares sourced from parking orbits, and $\gamma_m$ ($m=1,2,\dots,\nbr{\oos}$) as the fraction of in-plane spares that have been serviced $m$ times, also in the infinite time horizon.
+Figure \ref{fig: example flows} provides a closer view of the closed-loop system shown in Fig. \ref{fig: supply chain overview}, illustrating the flows of spare and failed satellites for the case of $\nbr{\oos} = 2$, meaning that a satellite can be recovered at most twice.
+From the perspective of replacing the slot vacated by a failed satellite, a spare newly transferred from the parking orbit and a spare recovered through OOS are operationally equivalent.
+However, for modeling purposes, we distinguish in-plane spares according to their service history, namely whether they are newly arrived from the parking orbit or have been recovered through OOS, and, in the latter case, by the number of times they have been serviced.

+After a parking spare arrives in the target orbit, it remains as an in-plane spare until an operational satellite fails and vacates a slot.
+The spare then fills that slot and operates until it fails.
+If the failure is serviceable, which occurs for a fraction $r_\oos$ of failures, the failed satellite waits for OOS and returns as an in-plane spare after the service lead time.
+Otherwise, it is disposed of.
+This process repeats until the satellite experiences a non-serviceable failure or reaches the maximum allowable number of services, $\nbr{\oos}$.

+Over an infinite horizon, let $\gamma_0,\gamma_1,\dots,\gamma_{\nbr{\oos}}$ denote the steady-state fractions of in-plane spares.
+Here, $\gamma_0$ denotes newly arrived spares from parking orbits, while $\gamma_m$ ($m=1,2,\dots,\nbr{\oos}$) denotes spares that have undergone service exactly $m$ times.
+Because in-plane spares wait to replace failed operational satellites, they are held as spare inventory.
+We denote their mean stock level by $\stklv{\pln}$, which includes both newly arrived spares from parking orbits and spares that have been serviced any number of times.
+Likewise, serviceable failed satellites are held while awaiting service.
+We denote the corresponding mean stock level for satellites awaiting the $m$th service by $\stklv{\wait,m}$.

 Assuming that the service lead time follows an exponential distribution with the mean value of $\rrate{\oos}^{-1}$ implies that the OOS process recovers a failed satellite with probability $\rrate{\oos}$ per unit time \cite{ebeling2019introduction}.
-Based on this assumption, the flow balance equations at the steady-state for failed satellites awaiting OOS and in-plane spares over an infinite horizon are as follows:
+The corresponding steady-state flow balance equations over an infinite horizon for 1) failed satellites awaiting the $m$th OOS and 2) in-plane spares that have been serviced $m$ times are indicated in Fig. \ref{fig: example flows} by the star pairs labeled 1-2 and 2-3, respectively.
+Within each color group (yellow and green), adjacent star pairs represent individual flow-balance relations, corresponding to Eqs. \eqref{eqn: flow balance 1} and \eqref{eqn: flow balance 2}:

 where $\stklv{\wait,m}$ is the mean stock level of failed satellites that have been serviced $m$ times and are awaiting the next service.
 Also, the fractions $\gamma_m$ satisfy the normalization condition: